Glenturret: A portrait

 - 1999-2018: Glenturret becomes home to The Famous Grouse Experience – Scotland's most visited distillery

-Fun fact: During this time, Towser , the world's most famous distillery cat, also lived here; according to the Guinness Book of Records, he caught 28,899 mice !
+Fun Fact: During this time, Towser, the world's most famous distillery cat, also lived here, catching 28,899 mice according to the Guinness Book of Records!

-2018 marked the beginning of a new era: The Lalique Group (French luxury crystal manufacturer) and Swiss entrepreneur Hansjörg Wyss bought Glenturret for an undisclosed amount and invested millions in a spectacular reorientation.
+2018 marked the beginning of a new era: The Lalique Group (French luxury crystal manufacturer) and Swiss entrepreneur Hansjörg Wyss bought Glenturret for an undisclosed sum and invested millions in a spectacular reorientation.

 What changed: